mikolmogorov/maf2synteny/README.md

 -----

 maf2synteny takes as input whole genome alignment in `.maf` or `.gff` formats.
-The tools is optimized to work with Cactus or SibeliaZ alignments.
+The tool is optimized to work with Cactus or SibeliaZ alignments.
 Other tools that generate alignments in similar format might not be supported.

 The main reason for that is that maf2synteny expect all local alignments to be